pippinbarr/cart253-2019/modules/core-time/core-time.md

 ```

 - First we have the special word .hi[`function`]
-- This word tells JavaScript that we're going to be specifying... well, a function
+- This word tells JavaScript that we're going to be specifying... a function
 - At its most basic, __a function is a set of instructions grouped together and given a name__ so that we can "call" that name and have those instructions run

 ---